lfiner/dsp/statistics/2-4-cohens_d.md

 import nsfg
 ```

-Then, I loaded the NSFG data into a dataframe.
+Then, I loaded the NSFG pregnancy data into a dataframe.

 ```
 preg = nsfg.ReadFemPreg()